 This major accepts recent undergraduates, masters level transfer students, working professionals who want to grow their animation skills, as well as people who desire a complete career change.
-As a full-time student, this major is a 60-credit (two-year) degree that spans six semesters.
+As a full-time student, this major is a 60-credit degree.
 The fall and spring semesters are attended in-residence and the summer semesters, as well as the thesis courses, are completed online.
 Part-time students may attend courses over multiple years until the required 60 credits are completed.

 Upon entry, students select one of these concentrations to be their area of focus.